San Jose Earthquakes: Return of the Earthquakes (1999–2005)

-The franchise's official name changed from the Clash to the Earthquakes on October 27, 1999.
+The franchise's official name changed from the Clash to the Earthquakes on October 27, 1999, as the historic name had better recognition among fans in the area.
 After missing four consecutive post-seasons with three different coaches, the Earthquakes hired head coach Frank Yallop days before the 2001 MLS SuperDraft.
 Yallop's personnel changes and deft coaching with the help of assistant coach Dominic Kinnear and goalkeeper coach Tim Hanley, along with the allocation of star forward Landon Donovan on loan from Bayer Leverkusen, quickly turned around the Earthquakes' on-field fortunes, spurring the biggest regular season turnaround in league history (from 29 points in 2000 to 45 points in 2001) and leading the team to a 2–1 MLS Cup 2001 overtime victory over the archrival Los Angeles Galaxy.

 The Quakes followed with two consecutive runners-up finishes for the MLS Supporters' Shield and a 4–2 MLS Cup 2003 win over the Chicago Fire.
 Prior to reaching the 2003 final, the Earthquakes had rallied from four goals down to beat the Galaxy, 5–4 on aggregate, in a first-round playoff that many MLS watchers described as the greatest in league history.
 Following the season, Yallop returned to his native Canada to coach the Canadian men's national soccer team being named to the post on December 16.
 Assistant coach Kinnear was then promoted to head coach, and former San Jose player John Doyle was named as his assistant.

 Having won two MLS Cup titles in three years, the Earthquakes were poised for greater success both on and off the field.
 However, in January 2004, general manager Johnny Moore, whose roots with the club dated back to his days as a player for the NASL Earthquakes, resigned after AEG and MLS considered allowing the team to be rebranded as San Jose America (with ownership to transfer to the owners of Mexico's Club América).
 Earthquake fans were similarly outraged at the proposed rebranding, coming just months after the MLS Cup.
 Former Los Angeles Galaxy defender Alexi Lalas was named as Moore's replacement.
 Under Lalas' management, the club planned a move to Houston.
 Meanwhile, when the Quakes' star player, Landon Donovan, played briefly in Germany, Lalas traded away his rights, enabling Lalas' former team, the Galaxy, to acquire him.

 On the field, Kinnear led the team to two more playoff appearances, including an MLS Supporters' Shield win in 2005.